l3mpire/lemverse/README.md

 `docker build -f Dockerfile.dev . -t lempire/lemverse:dev`

+Or run the full dev env with hot reload:

+`docker-compose up -d`
+It take a while to start the server.
+Then every change in the project will be automatically reloaded.

 ## Slack Notification upon deployment

 To have a slack notification, you need to install the [slack cli](https://github.com/rockymadden/slack-cli) on the workstation from which you will deploy.